© 2019 by Rabbi Zvi Aviner

 The Thirteen Attributes of GOD (ELKM)

-The Attribute ELKM can be understood by observing Nature.
-We can identify at least 13 features of Him as follows
+The rule is that the CREATOR of Nature, GOD (ELKM) can be understood by observing Nature.
+We can identify (at least) 13 features of His Ways, as follows

-5. GOD (ELKM) is Kind.
-As Powerful as He is, GOD (ELKM) is also KIND.
-He is the Ultimate Provider who takes care of His creatures.
-He has Provides each creature with the talents to thrive and survive in their habitat Thus,
+6. GOD (ELKM) is Kind.
+As Powerful as GOD (ELKM) All Mighty is, He is also KIND.
+He is the Ultimate Provider who cares about His creatures and supplies their needs.
+He has Provided each creature with the necessary talents to thrive in their habitat Thus,

 1.He gave the vegetation born on the Third Day the talent to photo synthesize